Everyone who applies to join Lancashire Constabulary will go through our vetting process.

 If you are a former Director of an insolvent limited company you will be treated as if you were bankrupt even though the debts are in the company name.

-You must tell us about any employment you intend to keep alongside your police role.
+You must tell us about any employment you intend to keep alongside your police role so we can assess if it is compatible.
 This includes:

 - Other jobs (paid or unpaid)

 - Involvement in any business, enterprise or organisation

 - Family links to licensed premises

 - Any property you rent out.

 When you've been granted vetting clearance the vetting unit will notify the recruiting department.